fredheir/gdeltr2/readme.md

 Accessing GDELT's data gold is doable but either difficult or costly.

 Currently, anyone proficient in SQL can access the data via [Google Big Query](https://bigquery.cloud.google.com/dataset/gdelt-bq:gdeltv2?pli=1).
-The problem is that even if you want to us SQL users have to pay above a certain API call threshold and then you still need another layer of connectivity to explore the data in R.
+The problem is that even if you want to use SQL, users have to pay above a certain API call threshold and then you still need another layer of connectivity to explore the data in R.

 Although R has two existing packages that allow users to interact with portions of GDELT's data outside of Big Query:

 -   [gdeltr](https://github.com/ahalterman/gdeltr)
 -   [GDELTtools](https://cran.r-project.org/web/packages/GDELTtools/)

-These packages are old, incomplete and difficult to use and it is my hope that gdelt2r allows the R user easy access to GDELT's data allowing for faster and more exhilarating data visualizations and analysis!
+These packages are old, incomplete and difficult to use.
+It is my hope that `gdelt2r` allows the R user easy access to GDELT's data allowing for faster, more exhilarating data visualizations and analysis!

 #### <strong>PRIOR TO INSTALL</strong>

-This package requires the development versions of `devtools` and `dplyr` so before installation please do the following:
+This package may require the development versions of `devtools` and `dplyr` so, to be safe, before installation run the following code:

 ``` r
 devtools::install_github("hadley/devtools")